 Finally, I want to talk about why it is actually good that science cannot prove anything.
 Science is an inherently skeptical process.
 Scientists are trained to recognize and acknowledge the limitations of their experiments and conclusions, and this forces them to be open-minded.
-Because science cannot prove anything, there is nothing in science that is so sacred that it cannot be challenge.
-To be clear, “extraordinary claims require extraordinary evidence,” so if you want say that atomic theory is wrong, the earth doesn’t revolve around the sun, evolution isn’t correct, etc. you are going to need some incredibly strong evidence, but if you can provide that evidence, then you can overthrow those concepts.
+Because science cannot prove anything, there is nothing in science that is so sacred that it cannot be challenged.
+To be clear, “extraordinary claims require extraordinary evidence,” so if you want to say that atomic theory is wrong, the earth doesn’t revolve around the sun, evolution isn’t correct, etc. you are going to need some incredibly strong evidence, but if you can provide that evidence, then you can overthrow those concepts.

-This is a stark contrast to religion (and to much pseudoscience).
+This is a stark contrast to religion (and to many forms of pseudoscience).
 To be clear, I am not attacking religion or religious people, I’m just pointing out a difference in how science and religion operate.
 Every religion that I have ever examined has a set of core principles that cannot be challenged, and members of those religions are absolutely convinced that their core concepts are absolutely true.
 In reality, of course, most major religions can’t simultaneously be true, yet their followers insist that their religion provides absolute truth, and it is the others which are wrong.
 Pseudoscientists make similar arguments.
-I have, for example, frequently encounter anti-vaccers who proudly proclaim that nothing will ever convince them that they are wrong.
+I have, for example, frequently encountered anti-vaccers who proudly proclaim that nothing will ever convince them that they are wrong.

 This type of dogmatic and unquestioning thinking is what science avoids by never proving anything.
 If you admit that you can never prove anything, then you have just admitted that you could be wrong about anything and everything.
 Once you accept that, you realize that you have to be open-minded about any new evidence.

 To be 100% clear, being open-minded does not mean being willing to accept something without evidence.
 Opponents of science often use arguments like the one that I just made to insist that we should be open to their unsubstantiated and easily discredited views, but that is not at all what it means.
 Being open-minded means that you are willing to accept new evidence as it arises.
 For example, if several epidemiological studies are published saying that vaccines cause autism, I will carefully examine those papers, and if they were done properly, had large enough sample sizes, etc. I will reject my current understanding and accept that autism is probably caused by vaccines.
-In the mean-time, however, I am under no obligation to seriously consider blogs, Youtube videos, and other sources of baseless speculation and anecdotes.
+In the mean-time, however, I am under no obligation to seriously consider blogs, Youtube videos, anecdotes, and other sources of baseless speculation.
 That’s how the burden of proof works.
 If you can provide actual evidence for a position, then I have to consider that evidence, but if you don’t provide the evidence, then I don’t have to seriously consider your position.